The Hercules Detective Agency The Case of the Misunderstood Minotaur

 His father begged him not to go.
 But the prince took his place as the seventh Athenian boy.
 The children, who had been filled in on Hercules' plan, turned their parents so their backs were to the gangplank so they would not see Hercules slip aboard.
 Hercules did not want anyone to know his plan until everyone was safely home again, perhaps not even then.
 Soon, six Athenian boys, seven Athenian girls, one prince, and one Hercules sailed towards the island of Crete.

+What happened next?
 This is the tale that was released to the public, the story nearly everyone believes still to this day - click here to read it, if curious.
 But that's not what happened at all.

-It is true that when the prince and the children arrived on the island of Crete, King Minos and his daughter, the Princess Ariadne, came out to greet them.
+When the prince and the children arrived on the island of Crete, King Minos and his daughter, the Princess Ariadne, came out to greet them.

 The tallest Athenian boy stayed hidden on the ship.